Everybody Loves Puppies!!

 Maybe you are reluctant to adopt a senior dog because you fear that your time with your new best friend will be short, bringing that painful time of loss closer.
 But the privilege of loving a senior dog makes every single day special, as you and your companion share love, friendship, and a special relationship that grows stronger with the knowledge that you have given this old dog a second chance at life.
 The love that grows from this knowledge is stronger than the pain of eventual separation.

-Your decision to adopt a senior pet will be rewarded with unconditional love and devotion..
+Your decision to adopt a senior pet will be rewarded

 The Reason